-Our forward-looking curriculum offers every student the opportunity to develop their own academic knowledge, skills and understanding.
-By exploring new and challenging material, and being encouraged to take intellectual risks, we hope each individual discovers and develops their own strengths and interests.
+Our forward-looking Curriculum offers every student the opportunity to develop their own academic knowledge, skills and understanding.
+By exploring new and challenging material, and being encouraged to take intellectual risks and develop academic resilience, we hope each individual discovers and develops their own strengths and interests.

 Students follow an ambitious, common curriculum until the end of Year 9 when decisions are made for their course of study at GCSE.
-The only exception to this is in Modern Foreign Languages, where students choose languages before arrival at the College in Year 7.
+The only exception to this is in Modern Foreign Languages, where students choose two languages before arrival at the College in Year 7, and then choose one language to study on their timetable intensively from Year 8.
+For students who wish to continue with their second language, enrichment classes are offered during Forder sessions to ensure they may still opt for two languages at GCSE.
 Choices regarding future Sixth Form courses are made during the Lent Term of Year 11.

-In Years 7, 8, and 9 all students also follow our Skills for Life course which develops knowledge, skills and awareness beyond the subject specific curriculum, including a course focused on enhancing the global outlook and perspectives of the students at all ages.
+In Years 7, 8, and 9 all students also follow our Skills for Life course. which develops knowledge, skills and awareness beyond the subject specific curriculum, including a course focused on enhancing the global outlook and perspectives of the students at all ages.

-Higher Education And Careers
+Higher Education and Careers